 Not only are they considered the most endangered species of turtle, Hawksbills rank as the 4th most endangered species on the planet according to the WWF, behind the Amur Leopard, the Black Rhino, and the Cross-River Gorilla.

-We are open for visits and tours at 11:30am and 14pm for any other times by appointment only.
+We are open for visits and tours at 11:30am and 14pm by appointment only.
 Please visit our facebook page or use the contact form before you visit the sanctuary, make a donation or sponsor a turtle and help do your bit to ensure future generations also get to meet this gorgeous species.
 Contact us to find out how.